oracle/weblogic-remote-console/documentation/content/en/latest/administration-server/securing-domains/_index.md

 5. Click **Save**.

-6. Add more conditions to the policy to increase its complexity.
+6.  **Optional**: Add more conditions to the policy to increase its complexity.

 ## Identity and Trust {#GUID-219D9EBA-79E1-430F-AECD-28B4A41FDAE9}